johnkerl/miller/docs6b/docs/10min.md

 purple square   false 91    72.3735  8.2430
 </pre>

-If you run into issues on these checks, please check out the resources on the :doc:`community` page for help.
+If you run into issues on these checks, please check out the resources on the [community page](community.md) for help.

 ## Miller verbs